PotatoesMaster/jamendo-tools/README.md

 There are the scripts I use to discover music on [Jamendo][jam], a website for musics under Creative Commons licenses.

 I like to play the whole Jamendo catalog in random order with [mpd][mpd] and just switch to the next song when I'm not interested in the current.
-When I find something exciting, I want to have more informations.
+When I find something exciting, I want to have more informations, and then I end up on the corresponding album/artist page at Jamendo.

 There is the purpose of these scripts:
  - [jamendo-playlist][jpl] builds a huge playlist listing all the track of Jamendo's catalog